jdelacruz1223/ObsidianGitTest/ObsidianGitTest/Mock Project.md

-Artists should have their own branch that only reflects a couple
+Artists should have their own branch that only reflects a small number of folders pertaining to only art assets.
+Art files can and should be